mangal-interactions/mangal/mangal.md

 # Introduction

-Ecological networks enable ecologists to accommodate the complexity of natural communities, and to discover mechanisms contributing to their persistence, stability, resilience, and functioning.
+Ecological networks are efficient representations of the complexity of natural communities, and help discovering mechanisms contributing to their persistence, stability, resilience, and functioning.
 Most of the "early" studies of ecological networks were focused on understanding how the structure of interactions within one location affected the ecological properties of this local community.
-Such analyses revealed the contribution of 'average' network properties, such as the buffering impact of modularity on species loss [@pimm91,@yodz81], the increase in robustness to extinctions along with increases in connectance [@dunn02], and the fact that organization of interactions maximizes biodiversity [@bast09].
-More recently, new studies introduced the idea that networks can vary from one locality to another.
-They can be meaningfully compared, either to understand the importance of environmental gradients on the realization of ecological interactions [@tyli07], or to understand the mechanisms behind variation in the structure of ecological networks [@pois12c;@pois14].
+They revealed the contribution of 'average' network properties, such as the buffering impact of modularity on species loss [@pimm91,@yodz81], the increase in robustness to extinctions along with increases in connectance [@dunn02], and the fact that organization of interactions maximizes biodiversity [@bast09].
+New studies introduced the idea that networks can vary from one locality to another.
+They can be meaningfully compared, either to understand the importance of environmental gradients on the presence of ecological interactions [@tyli07], or to understand the mechanisms behind variation itself [@pois12c;@pois14].
 Yet, meta-analyses of a large number of ecological networks are still extremely rare, and most of the studies comparing several networks do so within the limit of particular systems [@schl11;@dals13;@pois13;@cham14;@olit14].
-The severe shortage of data in the field also restricts the scope of large-scale analyses.
+The severe shortage of publicly shared data in the field also restricts the scope of large-scale analyses.

-An increasing number of approaches are being put forth to *predict* the structure of ecological networks, either relying on latent variables [@rohr10;@eklo13a] or actual traits [@grav13].
-Such approaches, so as to be adequately calibrated, require easily accessible data.
+It is possible to predict the structure of ecological networks, either using latent variables [@rohr10;@eklo13a] or actual trait values [@grav13].
+The calibration of these approaches require accessible data, not only about the interactions, but about the traits of the species involved.
 Comparing the efficiency of different methods is also facilitated if there is an homogeneous way of representing ecological interactions, and the associated metadata.
-In this paper, we (i) establish the need of a data specification serving as a *lingua franca* among network ecologists, (ii) describe this data specification, and (iii) describe `rmangal`, a `R` package and companion database relying on this data specification.
-The `rmangal` package allows to easily retrieve, but also deposit, ecological interaction networks data from a database.
-We provide some use cases showing how this new approach makes complex analyzes simpler, and allows for the integration of new tools to manipulate biodiversity resources.
+In this paper, we (i) establish the need of a data specification serving as a common language among network ecologists, (ii) describe this data specification, and (iii) describe `rmangal`, a `R` package and companion database relying on this data specification.
+The `rmangal` package allows to easily deposit and retrieve data about ecological interactions and networks in a publicly accessible database.
+We provide use cases showing how this new approach makes complex analyzes simpler, and allows for the integration of new tools to manipulate biodiversity resources.

 # Networks need a data specification